jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 (3) Any person exercising any power under subsection (1) shall have with him, and shall produce if required to do so, evidence of—
   (a) his authority; and
   (b) his identity.
-(4) The owner or occupier may, within 10 working days after receiving the notice and after giving notice to the Minister or local authority, as the case may be, of his intention to do so, object to the District Court nearest to the land concerned, and the Court may summon the Minister or local authority, or his or its representative, to appear before the Court at a time and place named in the summons.
+(4) The owner or occupier may, within 10 working days after receiving the notice and after giving notice to the Minister or local authority, as the case may be, of his intention to do so, object to the District Court nearest to the land concerned, and the court may summon the Minister or local authority, or his or its representative, to appear before the court at a time and place named in the summons.
-(5) If it appears to the Court that the proposed survey or investigation is unreasonable or unnecessary the Court may—and all persons concerned shall be bound by any such order.
+(5) If it appears to the court that the proposed survey or investigation is unreasonable or unnecessary the court may—and all persons concerned shall be bound by any such order.
-  (a) order that the survey or investigation shall not be undertaken, or shall not be undertaken in the manner proposed; or (b) direct that the survey or investigation be undertaken in such manner and subject to such limitations and restrictions as the Court thinks fit—
+  (a) order that the survey or investigation shall not be undertaken, or shall not be undertaken in the manner proposed; or (b) direct that the survey or investigation be undertaken in such manner and subject to such limitations and restrictions as the court thinks fit—

 ### 111A Powers of entry for survey and investigation purposes other than by Minister or local authority
 (1) In this section, developer means—